Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 Bids

 You could be denied in the bid process due to inconsistencies between your SSP and POAM and your cybersecurity posture related to NIST 800-171.
 If the awardee’s implementation of NIST SP 800-171 is inconsistent with its documents, the DoD or Prime will likely choose another contract.
-Regardless, they will require the SSP and POAM for review since those make a supplier conferment for the future.
+Regardless, they will require the SSP and POAM for review since those will make a supplier conferment in the future.
 If you’ve received a questionnaire in the past, know that that document doesn’t make you compliant, and these compliance documents are paramount to your success.

 Termination